How do I submit a complaint about a Sarasota Police Department officer or employee?

 Sarasota Police Department

 If you feel uncomfortable submitting your complaint directly to the police department, the Administrator of the Independent Police Advisory Panels can receive your complaint and forward it to the police department for initial investigation.
 As per Florida law and City Ordinance, neither the Administrator nor the Police Complaint Committee can investigate your complaint.
 They will, however, review the investigation once it is closed.
-You may submit your complaint over the phone, via mail or email, or in-person (by appointment only) at:
+You may submit your complaint over the phone or via mail or email at:

 You may also file a complaint on the City’s website here

 You can remain anonymous when filing a complaint, however, for the complaint to be fully investigated, further information about what occurred may be required and it may become helpful or necessary for you to meet with an investigator to discuss what happened.

 Every complaint and inquiry received by the SPD or Administrator is assigned for investigation.
 Serious allegations are investigated by the specially trained Internal Affairs and Complaints Section, while less serious allegations are assigned at the Division level to the Shift Commander.

 During the investigation, you will be contacted by a member of the SPD to give your statement, and in some cases, attend an interview.
 The subject officer and other possible witnesses will also be interviewed.

 At the conclusion of the investigation, you will be sent a letter containing the results of the investigation.
 Findings are classified as:

 - Sustained: Complaint is supported by facts and circumstances that meet the standard of the preponderance of evidence.